ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

     * GridOptions:

-        - `serverSideStoreType`: deprecated in favour of `suppressServerSideInfiniteScroll`.
+        - `serverSideStoreType`: removed in favour of `suppressServerSideInfiniteScroll`.
 When false, Partial Store is used.
 When true, Full Store is used.
         - `serverSideSortingAlwaysResets`: use `serverSideSortAllLevels`.
         - `serverSideFilteringAlwaysResets`: use `serverSideOnlyRefreshFilteredGroups`.
         - `processSecondaryColDef`: use `processPivotResultColDef`.